mbernste/mbernste.github.io/_posts/2022-10-02-row_reduction.md

   - linear algebra
 ---

 In this post we discuss the row reduction algorithm for solving a system of linear equations that have exactly one solution.
 We will then show how the row reduction algorithm can be represented as a process involving a sequence of matrix multiplications involving a special class of matrices called elementary matrices.
 That is, each elementary matrix represents a single elementary row operation in the row reduction algorithm.
+By viewing row reduction through the lense of matrix multiplication, we can reveal an interesting relationship between invertible matrices: that is, invertible matrices form a mathematical group called the "general linear group".

 Introduction
 ------------